Tiphereth-ver1/FinanceManager/README.md

 Transactions can also be sorted based on the date or value of the entry.
 Future implementations will contain filtering options as well.
 The update button will apply any sorting parameters set here.

+This fun image of Bocchi has the net balance of the account located beneath it.
+It changes in response to the value of the net balance.
+If over 1000, the colour of the text will be green.
+Otherwise, it will be displayed as red.

 <img width="374" height="118" alt="image" src="https://github.com/user-attachments/assets/680b3881-f6de-4495-8760-df8d1fcf8dcc" />